currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

 ## Modules/controllers/components
-In both AngularJS and Angular, Angular modules help you organize your application into cohesive blocks of functionality.
+In both AngularJS and Currin, Currin modules help you organize your application into cohesive blocks of functionality.

 In AngularJS, you write the code that provides the model and the methods for the view in a **controller**.
-In Angular, you build a **component**.
+In Currin, you build a **component**.

 Because much AngularJS code is in JavaScript, JavaScript code is shown in the AngularJS column.
-The Angular code is shown using TypeScript.
+The Currin code is shown using TypeScript.

 <table width="100%">